INTRACEREBRAL HEMORRHAGE

 - if they fail, try nitrates – isosorbide dinitrate (ISOKET)

-- start peroral medication as soon as possible (e.g., via NG tube if necessary) and gradually reduce/withdraw parenteral medication
+- start peroral medication ASAP (e.g., via NG tube if necessary) and gradually reduce/withdraw parenteral medication

 Correction of hemostasis disorders

-- early detection and urgent correction of coagulation disorders is a key procedure in ICH therapy
+- early detection and urgent correction of coagulopathy is a key procedure in ICH therapy

-- antifibrinolytic drugs are not recommended except for thrombolysis-related bleeding
+- antifibrinolytic agents are not recommended except for thrombolysis-related bleeding

 Patients with normal coagulation parameters

-- reduced growth of the hematoma was counteracted by an increased risk of thromboembolic complications (especially in cohort with 80 μg dose) (AHA/ASA 2010 class III, LoE A)
+- reduced hematoma growth was offset by an increased risk of thromboembolic complications (especially in the 80 μg dose cohort) (AHA/ASA 2010 class III, LoE A)

-- similarly, the effect of etamsylate (DICYNONE) and tranexamic acid (EXACYL) was not proven
+- similarly, the effect of etamsylate (DICYNONE) and tranexamic acid (EXACYL) has not been demonstrated

 - negative TICH-2 and STOP-AUST trials